 What are we feeding ourselves?

-You would have heard about serotonin - it's known as the happy, feel good chemical often thought to be deficient in those suffering from depression and is the primary neurotransmitter that many of the modern antidepressants target (they help to keep levels of serotonin higher in the brain).
+Serotonin known as the happy, feel good chemical is often thought to be deficient in those suffering from depression and is the primary neurotransmitter that many of the modern antidepressants (SSRI's - Serotonin Reuptake Inhibitors) target (they help to keep levels of serotonin higher in the brain).
 Dopamine is less known - but is known as the motivating, reward neurotransmitter - often suggested to be enhanced in when people satisfy cravings and low levels are implicated in addictions.
-GABA - is a calming, relaxing, chilled neuro-transmitter.
-There is more to the story of course - but you might notice something quite interesting...
+GABA - is a calming, relaxing neurotransmitter.

 Serotonin is also converted into melatonin, which is necessary for sleep.
 Dopamine is also converted into adrenaline and noradrenaline for the get up and go response we all need from time to time.

 When a person is depressed/anxious and they first present to their GP or other health professional - does the health professional question, examine or support the persons diet?
 Do they look at the quality or nutrient dense food intake, perhaps offer to work with this, offer extra supplements as we all know that even if we eat very well we are unlikely to get all the nutritional requirements - especially if we have been deplete for sometime.

 Anecdotally, I have seen an enormous positive response in people who chose to 'nutrify' their diets (with food and/or supplements), cut out the poor quality, nutrient deficient food, add loads of greens, cut out alcohol or other substances which may be depleting vitamins and minerals.
 I've seen how anxiety reduces significantly and mood improves substantially.